cscorley/dissertation/chapters/4_results/2_dit.md

 There is an improvement in favor of historical simulation in MRR for only 1 of the 6 systems, which is statistically significant at $p<0.01$.
-Two of the 5 results in favor of batch changesets were statistically significant, with the last system.
+Two of the 5 results in favor of batch changesets were statistically significant.
 Overall, batch changesets performs better than a full historical simulation, but is not statistically significant.
-This suggests that under historical simulation, the accuracy of the DIT will fluctuate slightly as a project evolves, but will be mostly negligible.
+This suggests that under historical simulation, the accuracy of the DIT will fluctuate as a project evolves, which may indicate a more accurate evaluation is possible with a historical simulation